Former Sen. Bob Dearing dies at 85 - Mississippi's Best Community Newspaper

 He was married to Shelley Paige Ditzler Dearing and had three children, Bo, Daye and Paige.

-Daye Dearing said she and sister Paige knew her father as being loving, kind, generous, loyal and patient.
+Daye Dearing said she and her siblings knew her father as being loving, kind, generous, loyal and patient.

 “Being patient was one of his best qualities,” Daye said.
 “He was honest, straightforward and a man of his word.”